 Agents work harder for buyers who make a commitment to work together as partners in the home search.
 Loyalty benefits both the buyer and the agent.
 An agent who has a loyal buyer will put a lot more effort into finding the right house, negotiating the best deal, and being more available to show homes.

 Experience matters when working with any professional, including a real estate agent or team.
 For example, a team that has handled transactions for 1500 clients, like Path & Post, will be able to navigate the complexities of a real estate transaction better than someone who only handles the typical four sales a year, which is the industry average.
-Buying or selling a home is too big of a deal to rely on someone who is only only a part time agent, dabbling in real estate.
+Buying or selling a home is too big of a deal to rely on someone who is only a part-time agent, dabbling in real estate.

 Trust & Loyalty is Earned